TitouanReal/zed-vcard/README.md

 ## Contributing

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `csidh` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `zed-vcard` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.